Worship at Haney Church

 - God sends us with his blessing and we go in faith

-Children to the age of 10 are with us for the first part of the service.
+On a normal, non-summer Sunday, children to the age of 10 are with us for the first part of the service.
 They participate in the candle lighting, the hymns, readings, and prayers, and leave for Sunday School after a children’s message.
-Youth 10-15 are encouraged to stay till after the sermon when they join our associate pastor for sermon discussion.
+Youth 10-15 are encouraged to stay till after the sermon when they leave for sermon discussion.

 Our intention is to create as many opportunities as possible where the whole church family (young and old) can worship together.
 Children are part of the church and they need to worship God as much as adults do.
 We also want to introduce them to all the different aspects of worship so that they learn over time to participate meaningfully in the whole service.